VinnEE10/spotify-wrapped-plus/README.md

 you don't have to wait for November or December of next year to how basic or based your music taste is

 # Technical
+While theres Many sides of this project, This was originally meant for my personal enjoyment(making fun of myself)
+But I have decided to go ahead and create a app of sorts